Sreehari-Ramesh/Image-recognition-using-AI/README.md

 ## How is it used?

-AccessiVision is utilized during web browsing when visually impaired users encounter images.
+This is utilized during web browsing when visually impaired users encounter images.
 The AI analyzes the image content and generates accurate textual descriptions, which are then read aloud using text-to-speech technology.
 This solution aims to provide a more inclusive internet experience for individuals with visual impairments.

 ## Challenges

-AccessiVision does not provide real-time descriptions for rapidly changing images, struggles with complex images, and might miss nuanced details.
+Product does not provide real-time descriptions for rapidly changing images, struggles with complex images, and might miss nuanced details.
 Ethical considerations include ensuring privacy and avoiding biased descriptions.

 ## What next?

-AccessiVision has the potential to grow:
+This project has the potential to grow:
 * Integration into web browsers for seamless image recognition.
 * Expansion to mobile apps and social media platforms.
 * Continuous improvement through user feedback and collaboration.